Couples therapy: Research on therapy

 The most researched approach to couples therapy is behavioral couples therapy.
-It is a well established treatment for marital discord.
+It is a well-established treatment for marital discord.
 This form of therapy has evolved into integrative behavioral couples therapy.
 Integrative behavioral couples therapy appears to be effective for 69% of couples in treatment, while the traditional model was effective for 50-60% of couples.
 At a five-year follow-up, the marital happiness of the 134 couples who had participated in either integrative behavioral couples therapy or traditional couples therapy showed that 14% of relationships remained unchanged, 38% deteriorated, and 48% improved or recovered completely.

-A 2018 review by Cochrane (organization) states that the available evidence does not suggest that couples therapy is more or less effective than individual therapy for treating depression.
+Recent research has expanded the evidence base for couples therapy across a variety of clinical populations.
+A 2018 systematic review by Cochrane (organization) found that couples therapy can be a good option for treating depression when relationship problems are also present, but its not necessarily better than individual therapy.
+Although the authors concluded that the quality of evidence was low because of methodological limitations.
+The review suggested that couples therapy may provide benefits beyond symptom reduction by addressing relationship dynamics that contribute to mental health outcomes.

+There has also been research examining the effectiveness of couples therapy for situational intimate partner violence (IPV).
+A systematic review and meta-analysis reported that couples therapy significantly reduced violence among couples experiencing situational IPV.
+The authors noted that additional research is needed before findings can be generalized, especially to more diverse or severe IPV relationships.

-A meta analysis published in 2023, covering 48 studies of non-randomized couples therapies, identified influencing factors on the efficiency.
+A meta-analysis published in 2023, covering 48 studies of nonrandomized couples therapies, identified influencing factors on the efficiency of coupls therapy in real-world settings.
 These factors include the age of the partners, the length of the relationship, and the type of institution that provided therapy.

 Many studies about research on couples therapy can be found in Family Process Journal and Journal of Marital and Family Therapy, both published by Wiley.
-Further studies can be found on Research Gate, showing a lot of comparative research activity in Iran in 2024.
-A biannual newsletter provides short conclusions about actual publications, focusing on practical implications for couples therapy.